wekeo/eocanvas/docs/source/usage.rst

 to interact with the API in a more direct way.

 The two fundamental concepts of the Serverless Functions service are *processes* and *jobs*.
-A *process* describes either a Snap or a Data Tailor computation.
+A *process* describes either a SNAP or a Data Tailor computation.
 A *job*, on the other hand, is a submission of a process to the API, and it's used to keep track of its state, to retrieve the application logs and, finally, to retrieve the results.